amaan4152/3DPoseEvaluator/README.md

 ## Installation
  1. Install docker into system: https://docs.docker.com/get-docker/<br>
-    Check if docker CLI is available and ready: <code>docker --version</code>
+    Check if docker CLI is available and ready: `docker --version`
  2. Clone this github repository
- 3. A docker image is required to generate containers for pose estimation <br>
-    experiemnts.
-Thus, we are going to build our own image based on the <br>
-    Dockerfile in this repository: <br>
+ 3. A docker image is required to generate containers for pose estimation experiemnts.
+Thus, we are going to build our own image based on the Dockerfile in this  repository: <br>
+    ```
-    <code>sudo docker build . --compress -t eval-tool/test:latest --target add-vibe</code> <br>
+    sudo docker build . --compress -t eval-tool/test:latest --target add-vibe
+    ```
-    Make sure to be inside this repository or else the Dockerfile will not be <br>
-    detected.
-The `--compress` tag compresses the image we are going to build. <br>
-    `-t` flag requires the name of the image we want to build, in this case the <br>
-    image name is **eval-tool/test:latest**; `--target` flag is to specify up to <br>
-    what layer in the Dockerfile we would like to build to, in this case it's **add-vibe**,<br>
-    which is the last sublayer in the Dockerfile.
+    Make sure to be inside this repository or else the Dockerfile will not be detected.
+The `--compress` tag compresses the image we are going to build. `-t` flag requires the name of the image we want to build, in this case the image name is **eval-tool/test:latest**; `--target` flag is to specify up to what layer in the Dockerfile we would like to build to, in this case it's **add-vibe**, which is the last sublayer in the Dockerfile.